amansharma-dev/Android_TabLayout_ViewPager_FragmentPagerAdapter/README.md

 I have focused on the implementation of **TabLayout**, in which you will also get to know how **ViewPager** & **FragmentPagerAdapter** plays an important role to provide more functionality to the TabLayouts.

-# What you will learn.
+# What I have learned.
 - [x] Extend **FragmentPagerAdapter** in a java class *TabPagerAdapter*.

 - [x] Implementation of **design support library** in *build.gradle(Module:app)*.